Tuscan White Bean Skillet

 • Be sure to remove the thick stem from the kale before chopping it.
 If you buy bagged chopped kale, be sure to take time to remove any of the thick stems you see before adding it to the skillet.

 • Want to turn this into soup?
-Add 3-4 cups of vegetable broth when you add the rice and beans and simmer 5-10 minutes to make a healthy, flavorful soup!
+Add 3-4 cups of vegetable broth when you add the rice and beans and simmer 5-10 minutes to make an easy flavorful soup!

 • Want to make this lower in carbs?
 Substitute the rice for spaghetti squash, zucchini noodles, hearts of palm pasta, cauliflower rice or hearts of palm rice.